orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 ### Candidate Selection

-- Cross matched 3485 TICs [*] known to be an EB in VSX, with Gaia DR3 NSS SB type.
+- Cross matched 3485 TICs [*] known to be EBs in VSX, with Gaia DR3 NSS SB type.
 - 515 TICs are SBs per Gaia DR3.
 - 65 TICs: period from eclipses in VSX is different from the period from spectroscopy in Gaia DR3 NSS or aliases.
-    - the periods are considered the same if the ratio of VSX Period to SB Period are in [0.99, 1.01], [0.495, 0.505], or [1.98, 2.02].
+    - the periods are considered the same or are aliases, if the ratio of VSX Period to SB Period are in [0.99, 1.01], [0.495, 0.505], or [1.98, 2.02].
 - 51 TICs: period from eclipses are indeed different from the period from spectroscopy after inspecting data in TESS.
-    - 14 are deemed false positives.
-Most of them are because the period in VSX are not accurate.
+    - The remaining 14 TICs are deemed false positives, i.e., no significant difference between EB Period and SB Period.
+Most of them are because the periods in VSX are not accurate.

 - [*] The initial 3485 TICs come from TICs tagged as eclipsing binary by the volunteers of [Zooniverse Planet Hunters TESS](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/tags/eclipsingbinary) that are also known EB in VSX.
 The choice is primarily a matter of expedience.
-The dataset can be seen as a sample of known EB in VSX which also has some TESS data in 2-minute cadence.
+The dataset can be seen as a sample of known EBs in VSX which also have some TESS data in 2-minute cadence.

 ### Eclipse Timing Variations (ETV) Analysis